Land Of The Buckeye

 - David's son William Walter Boyd took a trip in 1895 back to Ireland, and wrote a little diary.
 The only useful tidbits are that he went to the townland of Spring Mount, in Grange of Dundermot parish near Clough, and visited "Uncle Robert" there.

-- when my father (Donald L. Boyd II) was a young boy living in northern Ohio, he remembered that his father (Donald L. Boyd I) and grandfather (James Craig Boyd) once took a trip to Tecumseh, Lenawee County, Michigan to visit "a cousin".
-This was probably about 1933.
+- When my father (Donald L. Boyd, Jr.) was a young boy living in northern Ohio, he remembered that his father (Donald L. Boyd, Sr.) and grandfather (James Craig Boyd) once took a trip to Tecumseh, Lenawee County, Michigan to visit "a cousin".
+This was in the early 1930s.

 He was born on 5 December 1841 at County Antrim, Ireland.
 He was the son of James Boyd and Jenny (?).
 David Lindsey Boyd immigrated in 1868 to Marengo, Iowa Co., IA.
 He married Margaret Craig, daughter of Thomas Craig and Martha Smyth, on 8 December 1870 at Mt.
 Vernon, Linn Co., IA.
 David Lindsey Boyd died on 30 March 1919 at Mt.
 Vernon, Linn Co., IA, at age 77.
 He was buried in April 1919 at Mt.
 Vernon Cemetery, Mt.
 Vernon, Linn Co., IA.